UEFI-code/MSRA_thePracticeSpaceProject_PyTorchCUDA/README.md

-# A simple PyTorch Linear layer CUDA extensen
+# A simple but super PyTorch Linear layer CUDA extensen

 You need to build before try demo.py